dewey/kirby-posse/README.md

 - Automatically syndicates your posts to Mastodon and Bluesky
 - Customizable post template with support for title, URL and tags
-- Queue system for managing which posts get syndicated when
+- Queue system for managing which posts get syndicated
-- Configurable delay before syndication (To fix typos, etc.)
+- Configurable delay before syndication (To fix typos)
-- Support for syndication image limits (Up to 4 images)
+- Support for syndication image limits (Up to 4 images, settings to reuse your thumbnail size presets)
 - Automated cron job endpoint for scheduled syndication
 - SQLite database for storing syndication history and queue